firebase/firebase-js-sdk/.changeset/new-gorillas-film.md

 '@firebase/app-check': patch
 ---

-Update App Check to v1 from v1beta for both reCAPTCHA v3 and reCAPTCHA Enterprise
+Update App Check to use v1 endpoint instead of v1beta endpoint for both reCAPTCHA v3 and reCAPTCHA Enterprise